Course Description

 Lecturer in New Testament

-Mr Quek Tze Ming is the Lecturer in New Testament at BGST.
-After leaving legal practice, Tze Ming served in student ministry with the Fellowship of Evangelical Students (Singapore).
-He then commenced theological studies, receiving a DipCS from BGST, an MDiv and a ThM from Regent College.
-He is presently a PhD candidate in New Testament Studies at the University of Cambridge.
-His special area of studies is in the use of the Old Testament in the New.
-Tze Ming serves in the teaching ministry of his church.
-He is married to Sharon, and they have two daughters.
-He maintains a lively interest in local food, football, and movies.
+Dr Quek Tze Ming serves as the Lecturer in New Testament at BGST.
+A former lawyer, he transitioned into ministry with the Fellowship of Evangelical Students (Singapore) before pursuing advanced theological education.
+He holds a DipCS from BGST, as well as an MDiv and ThM from Regent College, and completed his PhD in New Testament Studies at the University of Cambridge.
+Specialising in the intersection of the Old and New Testaments, Tze Ming is actively involved in his local church's teaching ministry.
+He is married to Sharon, with whom he has two daughters.
+Outside of his academic work, he enjoys exploring local cuisine, following football, and watching movies.

 Course Curriculum